6 Traditional Belarusian Potato Dishes You Ought to Try

 History of Belarusian Potato Dishes

-Such devotion to this starchy plant came out of necessity rather than love at first bite.
-For centuries, the Belarusians used locally grown food tor survival.
+The devotion to the starchy plant came out of necessity rather than love at first bite.
+For centuries, Belarusians used locally grown food for survival.
 Potato was brought to Belarus from the Netherlands in the 19th century and almost instantly became one of the most popular crops in the country.

 1. Draniki